ssrikantan/ssrikantan.github.io/_posts/2020-02-28-az-ad-jwt-token-custom-attribs.md

 ### Claims policy creation

-i) The JSON used in the claims Policy creation is shown below:
+i) The JSON used in the claims Policy creation is shown below :-
-(modified snippet)

 {% highlight json %}
 {